 Milwaukee reckless driving; new tow policy in effect

-MILWAUKEE - Milwaukee Police Chief Jeffrey Norman and Milwaukee Mayor Cavalier Johnson on Monday, May 2 will announce the beginning of a new tow policy to help combat reckless driving.
+MILWAUKEE - Milwaukee Police Chief Jeffrey Norman and Milwaukee Mayor Cavalier Johnson announced on Monday, May 2 the beginning of a new tow policy to help combat reckless driving.

 Not just giving out citations anymore, police hope the new step could hurt reckless drivers' pockets.